 PriceSmart is a membership warehouse club similar to a BJ’s Wholesale Club, Costco or Sam’s Club in the U.S. It is also similar to the two Makro stores found in Medellín, but PriceSmart is larger.

 PriceSmart is the largest operator of membership warehouse clubs in Central America and the Caribbean.
-It currently has 39 warehouse clubs located in 13 countries and over 2.8 million membership card holders.
+It currently has 43 warehouse clubs located in 12 countries and one U.S. territory and over 3 million membership card holders.

 What Can You Find at PriceSmart?